 Start/Finish Area: Alcoa High School, 1205 Lodge St, Alcoa, TN 37701

 All distances are USATF certified (see maps below) and are also internationally certified by IAAF/AIMS.
 Tennessean winners in all distances will be submitted for inclusion in the Tennessee State ultra records here.
 (A big shout out to the Tennessee record keeper, Buck Jones, for all his work to post and keep up with these!)
 Will you set a Tennessee record?
 Maybe even a regional, national, or possibly an international record?
 Come find out!

 We’ll have a large, detailed course map posted in the Pistol Corral at the school.
-You can also download it here (file size 32MB).
-(This will be updated shortly with the new course changes.)
+You can also download it here (file size 33MB).
 The course is a fairly flat, paved, generally eight foot wide greenway that is lit at nighttime.
-It meanders along the Pistol Creek (hence the name for the event), through Alcoa, by several small bodies of water, and over to Maryville’s Bicentennial Greenbelt Park.
+It meanders along the Pistol Creek (hence the name for the event), through Alcoa, by several small bodies of water, and to Maryville’s Jack Greene Park.
 It is a linear route approximately 5 miles long with a keyhole configuration at the southern end.
 All distances start at Alcoa High School and run south for about 4.5 miles, then return to the start to complete the loop.
 There is a short side spur on the return route to provide the exact distance for the imperial and metric loops.
 (More details below.)
 As described above, runners will pass an aid station every 1-2.5 miles on each loop.